-Let me give you a taste of how January went along.
+Let me give you a taste of how January 2019 went along.
 Below-freezing temperatures hit our area, we had no school for eight days in one month!
 On one of those days my son and I were chatting on the couch when suddenly we heard an explosion from the garage, “What was that?”.
-My mind quickly questioned ‘was someone breaking in, where was the gas can, did a tire pop?’
+My mind quickly questioned ‘Was someone breaking in?
+Where was the gas can?
+Did a tire pop?
+Was that a gun?’
 As we peered, ever so slowly, into the garage we were welcomed with a light brownish slush on our screen door.
 The garage smelled a little sweet.
 Hmm.
-As I turned the light on my eyes widened at the car, garage ceiling, recycle bins, and even our boots.
-This brownish familiar smell stuff has exploded everywhere.
+As I turned the light on, my eyes widened at the car, garage ceiling, recycle bins, and even our boots.
+This brownish, familiar smell, stuff had exploded everywhere.
 Yep, I guess that’s what happens to a 2-liter of Diet Coke when it freezes.

 Every week was peppered with dire events: work difficulties, health issues, relationship misunderstandings, car problems, communication predicaments, extreme weather conditions, and big decisions to name the least.
 I regularly thought about the superstition that bad things happen in threes, but there were more than three!
 “What’s going on?”
-It kind-of felt like I was in a boxing ring dodging punches; then I’d get an uppercut to the gut and a hook to the nose.
+It kind of felt like I was in a boxing ring dodging punches; then I’d get an uppercut to the gut and a hook to the nose.
 My opponent would then roar like a lion and stand over my body.
-Okay, maybe not that intense, but I needed to fight back!
+Okay, maybe not that intense, but I needed to fight back with class.

-1 – Name it
+Tip 1 – Name the Lion

-Pay attention to what was going on around me, not to sulk in my despair, but to put a stop to it!
-What exactly is happening in my surroundings?
-Why was I letting it affect me so much?
-Can I name it?
-On the obvious note, it had been cloudy for weeks, sickness everywhere, bills coming in, and goals were strapped for time.
+Pay attention to what is going on around you, not to sulk in your despair, but to put a stop to it!
+What exactly is happening?
+Why is it affecting you so much?
+Can you name it?
+In my instance in this particular case, it had been cloudy for weeks, sickness everywhere, bills coming in, and goals were strapped for time.
 On the not-so-obvious note, my hormones were haywire, my values were compromised, and people-pleasing got the best of me.
-But when I named it, I could then fight back with the right punches.
+But when I named why I was getting angry, I could then fight back with the right punches.

-2 – Focus
+Anger Management Tip 2 – Focus

-Here are 7 training techniques to try:
+Here are 7 techniques:

 - Understand the triggers.
 Have a plan of how you’d like to react.
 Play it over in your head and practice.

 - Use this opportunity to better yourself, not to hurt others, but to strengthen your character.
 Get to know who you are.

 - Turn to God.
 He might be trying to get your attention or even protecting you from something worse.
 Yes, spiritual warfare happens.
 Fight off the Enemy with God’s armor, Ephesians 6:13-17.
 It also helps to call the enemy out on it, “STOP!
 Away from me!”
 Jesus did, why wouldn’t it work for us?
 Ask Jesus to help you.